 A: Yes.
 Council Scout executives may grant extensions, or delegate authority to the Council Advancement Committee to grant extensions under the limitations listed above.

 Q: What should be done while an extension request is being considered?

 A: Youth should continue to work on advancement in so far as they are able—e.g., independently, or over the phone or videoconference—and at Scouting activities once they resume.

 Q: Are extensions required when an Eagle/Summit/Quartermaster board of review must be delayed?

 A: No. Councils may grant Eagle/Summit/Quartermaster boards of review up to six months after the youth’s 18th/21stbirthday.
 See GTA Topic 22.214.171.124, “Eagle Scout Board of Review Beyond the 18th Birthday.”

 See also, GTA Topic 126.96.36.199, “Boards of Review Through Videoconferencing.”

 Q: Are electronic or digital signatures acceptable for rank advancement or for the Eagle/Summit/Quartermaster packets/applications?

 A: Yes.
-Electronic or digital signatures will be accepted through September 30, 2020.
+Electronic or digital signatures will be accepted until further notice.

 Q: How can a youth continue to work on advancement requirements if they don’t have internet or high-speed internet for videoconferencing?